justaszie/Bikeshare-Analysis/README.md

     - The most popular routes for members have a clear "round-trip" pattern.

 ## 5. Ideas for future improvement
+It's surprising to see so many data quality issues in a dataset provided by a tech-savvy company such as Lyft.

 There are multiple ways to improve the analysis by improving the data quality of the dataset.

 1. Rider ID should be added.
 This would help with the business problem in multiple ways: